 The Process: Arbitration is typically an out-of-court method for resolving a dispute.
-The arbitrator controls the process, will listen to both sides and make a decision.
+The arbitrator controls the process, listens to both sides and makes a decision.
 Like a trial, only one side will prevail.
 Unlike a trial, appeal rights are limited.

-In a more formal setting, the arbitrator will conduct a hearing where all of the parties present evidence through documents, exhibits and testimony.
-The parties may agree to, in some instances, establish their own procedure; or an administrating organization may provide procedures.
+In a more formal setting, the arbitrator will conduct a hearing where all parties present evidence through documents, exhibits and testimony.
+The parties may agree to, in some instances, establish their own procedure, or an administrating organization may provide procedures.
 There can be either one arbitrator or a panel of three arbitrators.
 An arbitration hearing is usually held in offices or other meeting rooms.

-Many contracts have clauses which require that disputes arising out of that contract be arbitrated.
-You may have seen such a provision when you applied for a credit card or opened a retirement account or other account with a stock broker.
-You may want to explore using this process if you and the other side agree that the problem needs to have someone make a decision but you do not want the expense of going through the court process.
-If you agree to arbitrate or sign a contract with an arbitration clause, you should understand that the arbitrator may make the final decision and that you may be waiving your right to a trial in court.
+Many contracts have clauses that require that disputes arising out of that contract be arbitrated.
+You may have seen such a provision when you applied for a credit card or opened a retirement account or other account with a stockbroker.
+You may want to explore using this process if you and the other side agree that the problem needs to have someone make a decision, but you do not want the expense of going through the court process.
+If you agree to arbitrate or sign a contract with an arbitration clause, you should understand the arbitrator may make the final decision, and you may be waiving your right to a trial in court.

 Who Provides This Service: Many attorneys, other professionals or professional associations offer their services as arbitrators.
-Typically your attorney will select the arbitrator based upon the particular type of the dispute.
+Typically, your attorney will select the arbitrator based on the particular type of dispute.
 In complex and highly technical cases, often an arbitrator who is knowledgeable in that field is chosen.
-Usually fees are charged.
+Usually, fees are charged.

 Some courts offer court-sponsored, nonbinding arbitration and have specific procedural rules to follow.